facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Constants access

 But, let's step back, how does class constants access work?
 You can't use the object operator `->` neither the pseudo-variable `$this`.
-PHP has another token, the scope resolution operator `::`, that from within an object context, needs to be combined with keywords like `self`, `parent` or `static`.
+PHP has another token, the scope resolution operator `::`, that from within an object context, needs to be combined with the keywords `self`, `parent` or `static`.
 Let's just focus on `self` for now, we'll come back later to this topic.

 # Using final